mspnp/aks-baseline/04-ca-certificates.md

 1. Generate the wildcard certificate for the AKS Ingress Controller

    > :book: Contoso Bicycle will also procure another TLS certificate, a standard cert, to be used with the AKS Ingress Controller.
 This one is not EV, as it will not be user facing.
 Finally the app team decides to use a wildcard certificate of `*.aks-ingress.contoso.com` for the ingress controller.
-As this is not an internet-facing endpoint using a wildcard certificate is a valid option.
+As this is not an internet-facing endpoint; using a wildcard certificate is a valid option.

    ```bash
    openssl req -x509 -nodes -days 365 -newkey rsa:2048 -out traefik-ingress-internal-aks-ingress-contoso-com-tls.crt -keyout traefik-ingress-internal-aks-ingress-contoso-com-tls.key -subj "/CN=*.aks-ingress.contoso.com/O=Contoso Aks Ingress"